Solve Productivity Roadblocks With Resource Management (Infographic)

-There are a few quick behavioural solutions to remove some of these productivity barriers.
+There are a few quick behavioral solutions to remove some of these productivity barriers.
 Most of these simple solutions are just higher work ethics standard, others require the self-inspection of supervisors and managers.
 For example, allow employees to focus on one thing at a time and you will see the spike in them actually finishing their work.
 And while checking Facebook once in a while seems to be a good method of taking a break, research has shown that it is taking far longer than appropriate.
 Technology challenges can be solved by first understanding how tech-savvy each employee is, then using this information, a company is able to decide whether to provide workshops for the less tech-savvy or arrange tech-mentors.

 But more often than not, these productivity barriers are a reflection of a greater issue that has to be addressed on every scale.
 While it may seem that these employees are not motivated enough to find out their priorities and stop procrastinating, the problem comes from deeper within - motivation.
-Managers can solve this at a snap of the fingers by introducing a streamline system to help employees determine their priorities and provide them with a go-to planner to keep track of their work productivity.
-Using such a tool would also decrease the amount of people waiting for other people’s actions to complete their job.
+Managers can solve this at a snap of the fingers by introducing a streamlining system to help employees determine their priorities and provide them with a go-to planner to keep track of their work productivity.
+Using such a tool would also decrease the number of people waiting for other people’s actions to complete their job.
 If a task isn’t done, everyone can clearly see it and work on other things to maximise productivity.
-Having too much work load from others, suffering burnout from working too hard, having too many meetings or conference calls are all the result of poor capacity management.
-Ganttic has the feature of calculating utilisation percentages to keep tasks equally divided among resources.
+Having too much workload from others, suffering burnout from working too hard, having too many meetings or conference calls are all the result of poor capacity management.
+Ganttic has the feature of calculating utilization percentages to keep tasks equally divided among resources.